FactorialComplexity/strict-redux/README.md

 Vanilla Redux requires to much boilerplate and does not enforce enough constraints on how to structure state data and state management code.
 Strict-redux uses more opinionated approach, allowing to write more succinct and maintainable code.

 ## Main Concepts
-Strict-redux enforces breaking of state management code into slices, which are as isolated one from another, as possible.
-While in vanilla Redux you cannot mutate state directly, but only via actions, in strict-redux you also cannot read the state directly, but only via selectors.
-State slices crosstalk is also constarined - there is no way to update different state slices in one reducer function, and selectors may read another state slice only via that slice's selectors.
+Strict-redux enforces breaking state management code into slices, which are as isolated one from another, as possible.
+While in vanilla Redux you can mutate state only via actions, but not directly, in strict-redux you also cannot read the state directly, but only via selectors.
+State slices cross-talk is also constarined - there is no way to update different state slices in one reducer function, and selectors may read another state slice only via that slice's selectors.

-Each slice is described with a slice descriptor object, containing four properties - `sliceName`, `initialState`, `actionReducers` and optional `createSliceSelectors` factory function.
+Each slice is described with a slice descriptor object, containing four properties - `sliceName`, `initialState`, `actionReducers` and optional `createSelectors` factory function.
 Slice name and initial state are self-evident.
 Action reducer is an object, each key of which is an action name and value is a reducer function.
+As each reducer function works with single action type, it receives action payload instead of the whole action.
+State changes are merged into state automatically, so you don't need to repeat `Object.assign()` `{...stateSlice, /* new state */}` in each reducer function.
 Selectors factory is a function which receives two strict-redux public methods for accessing other slices state and returns an object with custom selectors.

 Other parts of your application access state and actions via queries.
 Each query is a string, consisting of one or many clauses, separated by commas.
 Each clause is either a full selector or action name, or a slice name.
 In the latter case, query result is an object, containing all selectors or actions in the slice.